RuiNtD/ConfigEdit/README.md

 ---

 You can also call the API directly from your own code, if you need to make some extra modifications.
-See [example/advanced/mod.ts](example/advanced/mod.ts) for an advanced example using YAML and version migration.
+See [example/advanced](example/advanced) for an advanced example using YAML, version migration, and HTML in the schema.